-Aggregate net production from the Bakken play during the three months ended March 31, 2009 was approximately 19,000 BOE, or 214 BOE per day.
-During April 2009, average daily net production in Bakken was approximately 256 BOE.
+Aggregate net production from the Bakken play during the three months ended June 30, 2009 was approximately 1,200 BOE, or 14 BOE per day.
+During July 2009, average daily net production in Bakken was approximately 127 BOE.
+This increase in production was a result of our override and the completion of two new wells in which we retained an interest.

 Grizzly.
 During the third quarter of 2006, we, through our wholly owned subsidiary Grizzly Holdings Inc., purchased a 24.9999% interest in Grizzly Oil Sands ULC, or Grizzly.
-The remaining interests in Grizzly are owned by entities controlled by Wexford Capital LLC, or Wexford.
+The remaining interests in Grizzly are owned by entities controlled by Wexford Capital LP, or Wexford.
 During 2006 and 2007, Grizzly acquired leases in the Athabasca region located in the Alberta Province near Fort McMurray near other oil sands development projects.
-Grizzly has approximately 511,000 acres under lease and our total net investment in Grizzly was \$21,138,000 at March 31, 2009.
-In addition, we have loaned Grizzly \$9,393,000 including interest and net of foreign currency adjustments as of March 31, 2009.
+Grizzly has approximately 511,000 acres under lease and our total net investment in Grizzly was \$22.7 million at June 30, 2009.
+In addition, we have loaned Grizzly \$12.8 million including interest and net of foreign currency adjustments as of June 30, 2009.
 During the 2006/2007, 2007/2008 and 2008/2009 winter delineation drilling seasons, Grizzly drilled an aggregate of 131 core holes and one water supply test well, tested five separate lease blocks and conducted a seismic program.

 Thailand.
 During 2005, we purchased a 23.5% ownership interest in Tatex Thailand II, LLC, or Tatex, at a cost of \$2.4 million.
 The remaining interests in Tatex are owned by entities controlled by Wexford.
 Tatex, a privately held entity, holds 85,122 of the 1,000,000 outstanding shares of APICO, LLC, or APICO, an international oil and gas exploration company.
 APICO has a reserve base located in Southeast Asia through its ownership of concessions covering three million acres which includes the Phu Horm Field.
-During the first quarter ended March 31, 2009, we received \$40,000 in distributions, bringing our total investment in Tatex (including previous investments) to \$2,643,000.
+During the second quarter ended June 30, 2009, we received \$129,000 in distributions and paid \$320,000 in cash calls, bringing our total investment in Tatex (including previous investments) to \$2.8 million.
 Our investment is accounted for on the equity method.
 Tatex accounts for its investment in APICO using the cost method.
 In December 2006, first gas sales were achieved at the Phu Horm field located in northeast Thailand.
-Phu Horm's initial gross production was approximately 60 million cubic feet per day.
+Phu Horm's initial gross production was approximately 60 million cubic feet, or MMcf, per day.
 Gross production during 2008 was approximately 83 MMcf and 433 Bbls of oil per day.
 Hess Corporation operates the field with a 35% interest.
 Other interest owners include APICO (35% interest), PTTEP (20% interest) and ExxonMobil (10% interest).
 Our gross working interest (through Tatex as a member of APICO) in the Phu Horm field is 0.7%.
 Estimated proved reserves from the Phu Horm field as of December 31, 2007, net to our interest, are 3.5 BCF of gas and 19,000 barrels of oil.
 Due to the fact that our ownership in the Phu Horm field is indirect and Tatex's investment in APICO is accounted for by the cost method, these reserves are not included in our year-end reserve information.